What is the SetON ScHolars Program?

 - How am I notified of my student’s academic progress while in the Seton Program?

-- If your student has received academic support in previous school settings, he/she may require similar plans in high school.
+- If your student has a documented learning challenge and has received academic support in previous school settings, he/she may require similar plans in high school.

 - Students who have recently been diagnosed with a specific learning challenge that affects their ability to access high school curriculum may require an academic support plan at SJCP.

 - During the general SJCP application process, families indicate prior academic accommodations and provide documentation of learning challenges.